Dino Rešidbegović

+Dino Rešidbegović (born 14 December 1975) is a Bosnian contemporary classical and electroacoustic music composer, pianist, and academic.
+He studied composition and piano at the University of Music and Performing Arts Vienna and the Music and Arts University of the City of Vienna, and earned a DMA in composition from the Sarajevo Music Academy in 2016.

+His works have been performed in Europe, Japan, and the United States, including at Carnegie Hall, by ensembles such as the Sarajevo Philharmonic Orchestra and Ensemble Proton Bern.
+The third movement of his Piano Concerto No. 1 was used in the documentary film Cameraperson (2016), directed by Kirsten Johnson.
+He is a member of the Austrian Composers Society and co-founded the INSAM Institute for Contemporary Artistic Music.
+He is a professor at the Sarajevo Music Academy, where he teaches composition, electronic music, and polyphony.

 Early life and education

 Born and raised in Sarajevo, Rešidbegović received his initial training in piano at local music schools.
 In 1994 he moved to Vienna, where he pursued advanced studies in composition at the University of Music and Performing Arts and the Music and Arts University.
 He graduated from the University of Music and Performing Arts, studying composition under HK Gruber, Wolfgang Liebhart and Rainer Bischof, and piano under Kim Oak Hyun.

 He continued with postgraduate studies in composition at the same institution, focusing on contemporary techniques, and also undertook training in conducting.
 In 2016 he earned a DMA in composition at the Sarajevo Music Academy, where he studied with Igor Karača from Oklahoma State University and then-dean Ivan Čavlović.

 Career

 Collaborations and performances

-Rešidbegović has established himself as a versatile composer and performer whose music has been presented by leading ensembles, among them the Sarajevo Philharmonic Orchestra, Ensemble Proton Bern, and the Austrian Art Ensemble.
-His works have been featured in concert programmes across a broad geographical spectrum – beginning in his native Bosnia and Herzegovina, and extending throughout Croatia, Slovenia, Serbia, Germany, Switzerland, Austria, and Italy, as well as in Japan and the United States, including a performance at Carnegie Hall.
+Rešidbegović's music has been performed by groups such as the Sarajevo Philharmonic Orchestra, Ensemble Proton Bern, and the Austrian Art Ensemble.
+His works have been performed in Bosnia and Herzegovina, Croatia, Slovenia, Serbia, Germany, Switzerland, Austria, Italy, Japan, and the United States, including a performance at Carnegie Hall.

-His artistic collaborations encompass a number of internationally active musicians, including Omer Blentić, Hanan Hadžajlić, Davor Maraus, Gilles Grimaître, Katharina Bleier and Elena Gabrielli.
-Rešidbegović’s orchestral scores have attracted the attention of several conductors, among them Samra Gulamović, Josip Nalis and Obrad Nedeljković.
-Particularly noteworthy is his association with the Austrian conductor Azis Sadikovic, who has repeatedly included Rešidbegović’s cycle Three Orchestral Miniatures in his concert repertoire.
+He has collaborated with musicians including Omer Blentić, Hanan Hadžajlić, Davor Maraus, Gilles Grimaître, Katharina Bleier, and Elena Gabrielli.
+His orchestral compositions have been conducted by Samra Gulamović, Josip Nalis, and Obrad Nedeljković.
+The Austrian conductor Azis Sadikovic has repeatedly included Rešidbegović’s cycle Three Orchestral Miniatures in his concert repertoire.

 The third movement of Rešidbegović’s Piano Concerto No. 1 was used in the feature documentary Cameraperson, directed by Kirsten Johnson.